shapeoko/Docs/content/firstjob.md

 ##Open Software
-Just like we did in the Hello World section, plug the power in to your machine and open Universal Gcode Sender on your computer.
+Just like we did in the Hello World section, plug the power in to your machine and open Universal Gcode Sender (or whichever [communication/control program](http://www.shapeoko.com/wiki/index.php/Communication_/_Control) you have chosen to use) on your computer.
 Once the program has loaded, plug in the USB cord to your computer and you should hear the stepper motors engage.

 ![Open The Software](helloworld/ugs1.png)

-If Java isn't an option for you, you may use some other [communication/control program](http://www.shapeoko.com/wiki/index.php/Communication_/_Control).

 ##Open Connection Between Computer and Machine